Disagreement Spillovers: Introduction

+To identify these effects, I run pre-registered survey experiments on CloudResearch and Prolific with roughly 6{,}500 U.S.\ adults.
+In the main experiment, respondents read a message endorsing or opposing U.S.\ participation in the \textit{Comprehensive and Progressive Agreement for Trans-Pacific Partnership} (hereafter, CPTPP), either on its own or bundled with a pro-life or pro-choice abortion stance.
+Abortion views are elicited pre-treatment and CPTPP views post-treatment.
+A second experiment bundles a tax reform proposal with a stance supporting a ban on transgender adoptions.

+Four empirical findings organize the paper.
+First, disagreement spillovers are large: relative to the same economic message without social content, misaligned bundling substantially reduces persuasion.
+Second, agreement spillovers are close to zero: aligned bundling does not meaningfully increase persuasion.
+Third, the effect is not simply moral priming and is not reducible to party cueing: the moral message alone does not appear to move economic attitudes, disagreement spillovers are not present when the moral and economic statements are attributed to different sources, but are robust to framing the source as non-partisan, controlling for party identity, or focusing on independents.
+Fourth, the pattern generalizes across policy pairs and is largely one-directional, from moral social issues to economic ones.

+The results discipline interpretation.
+A natural benchmark is trust-based Bayesian updating: moral policy alignment may signal competence or shared interests, so receivers rationally weight economic recommendations differently depending on the moral stances of the source.
+Such models predict disagreement spillovers and can generate backlash under sufficiently strong perceived preference misalignment.
+However, in their most intuitive form, they also predict agreement spillovers to accompany disagreement spillovers.
+The data instead show strong negative spillovers with little positive spillover.
+Section \ref{interpretation} develops a conceptual framework that nests the trust benchmark and explains why this combination of facts is suggestive of a mechanism in which moral disagreement triggers identity-based distancing from the speaker.

-The remainder of the paper is structured as follows.
+The paper is organized as follows.
 Section \ref{literature} is a literature review.
-In section \ref{trustbased} I derive the trust-based spillover hypotheses and in section \ref{experiment} I present the experimental results, followed by a discussion of the mechanisms in section \ref{mechanism}.
-In section \ref{incentives} I discuss the incentives of opinion leaders.
-Section \ref{conclusion} is a conclusion.
+Section \ref{design} describes the experimental designs and estimands.
+Section \ref{results} presents the main evidence on spillovers and backlash.
+Section \ref{tests} reports diagnostic tests.
+Section \ref{scope} documents generality, one-directionality, and implications for the joint distribution of attitudes.
+Section \ref{interpretation} presents a conceptual framework and interpretation.
+Section \ref{conclusion} concludes.